Q&A with past winners

-We're very excited to have mountain bike superstars Jessica Douglas and James Downing competing at the Otway Odyssey presented by Focus in 2018
+We're very excited to have mountain bike superstars Jessica Douglas and James Downing competing at the Otway Odyssey presented by Focus.

 Check out what they have to say about the Otway Odyssey: